Comprehensively Understanding Marble Etching

 Why Is Marble So Susceptible to Common Acids?

-While marble is undoubtedly beautiful, it is also softer compared to harder stones like granite or quartzite.
-Its high level of calcium makes it particularly vulnerable to immediate reactions with acidic liquids, even those that are weakly acidic.
+While marble is undoubtedly beautiful, it is softer than harder stones such as granite or quartzite.
+Its high calcium content makes it particularly susceptible to immediate reactions with acidic liquids, including those that are weakly acidic.
 Many household cleaners marketed as “multi-surface” or “bathroom safe” can inflict visible damage within mere seconds of contact.
 The moment acid touches marble, it begins to dissolve the polished surface, leading to etching.
-Understanding this sensitivity is essential for the proper care of your stone and for avoiding preventable damage.
+Understanding this sensitivity is essential to caring for your stone and preventing damage properly.
+What does a Marble Etch Removal Kit Contain?

 Common Ingredients in Marble Etch Removal Kits and Their Functions